TelkomIndonesia/openapi-utils/README.md

 Several utilities for working with openapi document.

 Note that this is still in very early development stage.
+Current limitations includes but not restricted to:

+- Can only handle reference to `schema`.
+- When [bundling](#bundle), the `schema` on non-main files needs to be under `components.schemas` key

 ## Bundle